HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

 fuck the mood, fuck the vibes.
-I have to do this no matter what. things will happen when i'll do the things
+I have to do this no matter what. things will happen when i'll do the things.

+---

 <a href="https://www.youtube.com/watch?v=yvtvUYXDNkQ"> Me n my Twizzy </a>

+---

 Give me some time to solely work on my skills. not worrying about anything else.
 I'll be back to everything later.

+---

 Ik I'll be successful, rich af and will have a great wife. just look at the next step and take that.

+---

 I won't missout much if I stay focused for atleast 2 or 6 months

+---

 idk and idc imma work hard.
 I have no clear idea how I want my life to look like in future but I know one thing that If I'll keep working hard on myself and give 100% in early age.
 I'll definitely live rest of my life peacefully. no regrets, no bs situations, no shitty people, no sacrifices.